GenomeNet/microbeLLM/README.md

     --output example_output/predictions_mult_templates.csv
 ```

-For single predictions of a particular binomial name such as *Escherichia coli*, use the `--binomial_name` flag:
+This approach allows for comparing predictions across different models and query formulations.

+#### Single Species Prediction

+For predicting phenotypes of a single species:

 ```
 microbeLLM by_name \